 For example,

-• A boy
+- A boy

-• an elephant
+- an elephant

-• one car
+- one car

-• two cake
+- two cake

 12. Plural nouns

-A plural noun is used to represent more than one person, place, thing, or object.
+A plural noun is used to represent more than one person, place, thing, and object.
 Most plural nouns are formed by adding s or es to the singular noun, as in pen/pens and dog/dogs.

 Singular vs plural nouns

 Nouns are an integral part of speech, and there are many different types that you should be aware of.
 The two main categories are singular and plural nouns.
 Singular nouns refer to one person, place, or thing, while plural nouns refer to more than one.
-There are many other types of nouns in between these two extremes, and each has its purpose and function.
+There are many other types of nouns in between these two extremes, and each has its own purpose and function.

 Conclusion

 Nouns are a part of speech that represent people, places, things, or ideas.
-They are necessary for communication, as they help us to identify the people, places, things, or ideas that we are talking about.
-Learning about the different types of nouns and their functions can help you to use them more effectively in your writing.
+They are necessary for communication, as they help us to identify the people, places, things, or ideas that we are talking about. learning about the different types of nouns and their functions can help you to use them more effectively in your writing.